AaronLiu666888/EC503-Project/README.md

 		This dataset did not need any cleaning or processing besides turning the .csv file to a .mat file.
 K-Means

 	Wine Quality Dataset

-The preprocessing of this dataset is to impute the missing value with the mean of the numeric column The features (independent variables) and the label (dependent variable, 'quality') are separated.
+		The preprocessing of this dataset is to impute the missing value with the mean of the numeric column

+		The features (independent variables) and the label (dependent variable, 'quality') are separated.

 		Categorical variables are converted into numerical values using one-hot encoding.

 		Numerical features are normalized

 	Students Performance Dataset

 		It segregates the data into two groups based on the 'testPreparationCourse' column.

-To address imbalance, it randomly selects samples from the larger group to match the size of the smaller group.
+		To address the imbalance, it randomly selects samples from the larger group to match the size of the smaller group.

 		The script extracts numerical features (math, reading, and writing scores) and standardizes them.

 Original Supporting Code Used:

 Cluster Centroid

 	Did not use any major functions that computed components of the CC algorithm.

 K-Nearest Neighbors

-Some MATLAB functions were used for efficiency of running through data. i.e. fitcknn() i.e. knnimpute()
+	Some MATLAB functions were used for efficiency of running through data.

+		i.e. fitcknn()

+		i.e. knnimpute()

 K-Means

-Some MATLAB functions were used for efficiency of running through data. i.e. strcmp() i.e. randperm() i.e. pca()
+	Some MATLAB functions were used for efficiency of running through data.

+		i.e. strcmp()

+		i.e. randperm()

+		i.e. pca()

 Codes Explanation:
 Cluster Centroid